 The rufous hummingbird is widely acknowledged as the most aggressive of the North American hummingbirds.
-Despite also being one of the smallest hummingbirds, and this tiny copper-colored bird will readily attack birds many times its size.
+Despite also being one of the smallest hummingbirds, this tiny copper-colored member of the Trochilidae family will readily attack birds many times its size.

-Scientific Name: Selasphorus rufus
+- Scientific Name: Selasphorus rufus

-Males have a rusty crown, back and flanks and an iridescent copper or red gorget, though the throat can look dark or black in shadow or poor light.
-Shoulders may be slightly green and some males have a green wash on the back, though an orange back is more common (only 5-10 percent of rufous hummingbird males show a green back).
+Males have a rusty crown, back, and flanks and an iridescent copper or red gorget, though the throat can look dark or black in shadows or poor light.
+The shoulders may be slightly green and some males have a green wash on the back, though an orange back is more common (only 5-10 percent of rufous hummingbird males show a green back).
 The chest is white and there is often a white streak down the abdomen, giving the bird a vest-like look.